-2.17 Leniency, Immunity and/or Amnesty Regime
+2.11 Leniency and/or Immunity Regime

-Pursuant to the Leniency Regulation, full immunity may be granted to the first applicant (and employees and officers) who provides all the information required under this regulation, before the investigation report is officially served.
-However, there are several conditions that must be met to receive full immunity from all charges.
+Pursuant to the Leniency Regulation, full immunity may be granted to the first applicant (and employees and officers) who provides all the required information before the investigation report is officially served.
+However, several conditions must be met to receive full immunity from all charges.
 One condition is that they must not be the coercer of the cartel.
-If this is the case (ie, if the applicant has forced the other cartel members to participate in the cartel), the applicant and its employees may only receive a reduction of between 33% and 100%.
+If this is the case (ie, if the applicant has forced other cartel members to participate in the cartel), while the applicant may only receive a reduction of between 33% and 50%, its employees may receive between 33% and 100%.